DDX9/QMK_BluePill_ExtendedMod/readme.md

 # Handwired BluePill 87 / 104 QMK Guide
 This is a forked QMK repository that aim to aid beginner to smoothen their handwired keyboard modding journey.
-Bluepill is a widely available, cheap ARM microcontroller that catch my atttention during my hunt for cheap and enough I/O for TKL or Full Fledge 104 ANSI layout.
+Bluepill is a widely available, cheap ARM microcontroller that caught my atttention during my hunt for cheap and enough I/O for TKL or Full Fledge 104 ANSI layout.

 This guide is divided into 2 sections, Wiring & Firmware.
 This guide should be enough for you to begin your journey of creating your own custom QMK firmware for bluepill (STM32F108C8T6).
 Before proceed, this is by no means a full replacement on commercialised keyboard.
 You may face a lot of issue and problem if you have no idea what you are trying to do.
 If you are a person who purely want to explore **HANDWIRED QMK keyboard**, Welcome aboard.